andrasq/node-qtimeit/Readme.md

         #1  95,667,718 / sec (28 runs of 5m in 1.463 over 4.033s, +/- 3.84%) 1000
         #2  75,944,758 / sec (28 runs of 5m in 1.843 over 4.122s, +/- 1.18%) 794

+The reported fields are the test name (`#1` etc, or the property name from the suite object), the test speed in calls / second, statistics about the test runs (count of timeit runs, timeit nloops, seconds used by the tests, total seconds elapsed, speed run-to-run variability), and the normalized call rate.
+The normalized call rate is the relative speed rank of each test.
+The first test is always 1000, the other tests are proportionately higher if they ran more calls, or lower if they ran fewer calls per second than the first test.
+(E.g. above: 75,945k / 95,668k = 0.7938, ie "794" compared to the first test's "1000".)

 Accuracy
 --------